gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/prime.md

 ```{=mediawiki}
 {{Merge|DXVK|Gaming is not the primary topic of this page.}}
 ```
-When running Windows DirectX games under Wine or Proton, you need to instruct [DXVK](DXVK "DXVK"){.wikilink} directly
+When running Windows DirectX games under Wine or Proton, you need to instruct [DXVK](DXVK "wikilink") directly using:
-using:

 `DXVK_FILTER_DEVICE_NAME "[your preferred card name]"`